 What are Red or Purple Leaf Peach Trees?

 There are several peach (Prunus persica) varieties that sport reddish-purple leaves.
 The most common and readily available is ‘Bonfire.’
 Bonfire is a dwarf purple leaf peach tree that only grows to about 5 feet in height (1.5 meters) in 5 years and the same distance across, making it almost more of a shrub than a tree.

 This cultivar is hardy in USDA zones 5-9 and is tolerant of temperatures down to -10, possibly -20 F. (-23 to -29 C.).
 These particular peaches with reddish-purple leaves are derived from the rootstock of ‘Royal Red Leaf,’ a taller red leaf variety.

 As mentioned, the beauty of growing a dwarf purple leaf peach is the easy accessibility of harvest and its hardiness.
 Unfortunately, by all accounts, the fruit is rather flavorless eaten fresh, but it is edible and can be made into preserves or baked into pies.

 Bonfire is also an excellent choice for those with smaller gardens or as a container-grown tree.
 The beautiful lance-shaped leaves of Bonfire retain their color from spring to fall.

 Caring for Purple Leaf Peach Trees

-Caring for purple leaf peach trees is the same as that for peaches with green foliage.
+Caring for purple-leaf peach trees is the same as for peaches with green foliage.
 Like all peaches, Bonfire is susceptible to quite a number of insect pests and diseases.

 Peach trees, in general, are fairly high maintenance requiring watering, pruning, consistent feeding and spraying for pests and disease.
 Purple leaf peach care is much the same, albeit easier to access and treat, prune or harvest due to its smaller height.